ncontrerasortiz/Guazuma_Bioinformatics/notebook_NCO/0000_NotesPoints.md

 	1. Trinity assembly ok
 	2. Trinity Assembly quality assesment
 		- RNA-seq reads representation: OK
-		- Representation of full-length protein coding: Revisar resultados y entender (NEXT)
+		- Representation of full-length protein coding:
+      PARA HACER EL JUEVES 29 ABRIL	- Hacer este con los genes drought y con T. cacao annotated genome CDS
+      		-
 		- TransRate: see if read mapping is similar to RNA-seq read reprs as before.
 Analyse contig and comparative metrics results
     -NEXT: understand results from all this!
     and Blast the subset of Nohits from fastqscreen
     - rnaQaust next
     - Busco

-    - Transcriptome Contig Nx and ExN50 stats:*Currently March 2021*
+    - Transcriptome ExN50 stats:*Currently June 2021* Stopped because I think is not important.
+    - Continue with Blast and things from notes!

 2. Then do blastx of no hits reads of fastqscreen
-	2. then bowtie of reads to transcriptome to asses level of expression
+	3. then bowtie of reads to transcriptome to asses level of expression
-2. Bowtie
+3. Bowtie